TL;DR - Summary

 Most WLANs run on the 2.4 GHz or 5 GHz frequency bands, but newer deployments also use the 6 GHz band (Wi-Fi 6E) to reduce congestion.

-Top WLAN Challenges and How To Solve Them
+Top WLAN Challenges & How To Solve Them

 While WLANs offer clear advantages, they also bring challenges if they’re not set up or managed properly.
 Here are a few common issues and how you can address them: